 Seeking treatment abroad

-How to seek treatment on own initiative without prior authorisation
+Seeking treatment on own initiative without prior authorisation

-How to seek treatment abroad with prior authorisation
+Seeking treatment with prior authorisation

-The public healthcare provider should support the granting of authorisation if all the following criteria are met:
+The public healthcare provider should support the granting of prior authorisation if all the following criteria are met:

 - The treatment is necessary in your case.

 - The treatment is included in the treatments provided by the public healthcare system in Finland.